ITP-xStory/p5js-shaders/docs/getting-started-with-shaders-in-p5.md

 ___________________________________________

-These are necessary definitions that let you graphics card know how to render the shader.
-Medium precision means
+## Content of a shader.vert file

+First we write some necessary definitions that let your GPU know how to render the shader.
+GL_ES is a shader format.
+The level of precision tells the GPU the level of details in your drawing.
+Higher precision means that you want the rendering to have more details, this might lower your framerate, where lower precision will give you a better framerate.
+Let's go with medium.

 ```glsl